Bikilaketema/Bookstore/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Introduction
+## Introduction 🤔

-The Online Bookstore is a web application developed to provide users with the ability to buy books and read them online.
+The Online BB Bookstore is a web application developed to provide users with the ability to buy books and read them online.
 Users are required to create an account to access the full functionality of the platform.
 The application also provides an admin interface to manage the books available on the website, allowing administrators to add and remove books as needed.

-## Features
+## Features ⭐

-The Online Bookstore web application offers the following features:
+The BB Online Bookstore web application offers the following features:

 1. User Registration and Authentication:
    - Users can create new accounts by providing necessary details like name, email, and password.